 ee.Kernel.add

-• Kernel.add combines two kernels by adding their weights pointwise after aligning their centers.
+• The Kernel.add method performs pointwise addition of two kernels after aligning their centers.

 Adds two kernels (pointwise) after aligning their centers.